bielu/Bielu.OnePassword.AspNetCore.Configuration.Secrets/README.md

     ```
 ## Examples

-To load initialize configuration from Azure Key Vault secrets call the `AddAzureKeyVault` on `ConfigurationBuilder`:
+To load initialize configuration from One Password connect secrets call the `AddOnePasswordConnect` on `ConfigurationBuilder`:

 ```C# Snippet:ConfigurationAddAzureKeyVault
 ConfigurationBuilder builder = new ConfigurationBuilder();